Fool me once, shame on you, fool me twice…

 If you want national control over your own quality standards, invent your own system, as Boris proposed with the UKCA and UKNI marks.
 The problem is British industry couldn’t be bothered manufacturing goods to a second or third and different standard with a different certification process yet to be invented, and with all the uncertainty and costs associated with that.
 Northern Ireland is an afterthought in that discussion which concluded last August.

 In fairness Sunak has done what he can to help the DUP out of the corner it has painted itself in.
-The Withdrawal agreement and protocol is a done deal, and while there is provision for elements of the Trade and Cooperation agreement to be reviewed (as is normal in any trade deal) that requires both parties to it to agree, and those discussions won’t start until next year.
+The Withdrawal agreement and protocol is a done deal, and while there is provision for elements of the Trade and Cooperation agreement to be reviewed (as is normal in any trade deal) that requires both parties to it to agree, and those discussions won’t start until May 2026.

 While the collapse of devolution is a big problem for Northern Ireland, it is a small problem for the UK government and none of the EU’s business.
 This is about as good as it gets for the DUP, devolution or no devolution, their choice.
 With Starmer having ruled out formally re-joining the Single Market, there is little prospect of any change under a Labour government.